Our Services

 Helpful Resources

-Frequent enemas wash out stool and beneficial gut bacteria before the colon can reabsorb water, electrolytes, and microbially produced vitamins, leading over time to deficiencies in fat soluble vitamins A, D, E, K and B-vitamins like biotin and folate.
-Coffee enemas add caffeine’s diuretic and motility-boosting effects and can irritate the mucosa, further impairing nutrient uptake.
+Frequent enemas flush out stool and beneficial gut bacteria before your colon can reabsorb water, electrolytes, and microbially produced vitamins.
+Over time, this can cause deficiencies in fat-soluble vitamins A, D, E, and K, as well as B-vitamins like biotin and folate.
+Coffee enemas compound the problem—caffeine acts as a diuretic, accelerates motility, and irritates the intestinal mucosa, further impairing nutrient absorption.

 Frequent enemas—even those using seemingly harmless substances like coffee—can interfere with your body's ability to absorb essential vitamins and minerals.
 Understanding the science behind intestinal transit and nutrient uptake helps explain why overusing enemas may lead to nutrient deficiencies over time.